dportik/dadi_pipeline/README.md

 ## **Purpose** <a name="P"></a>

-Perform demographic model optimizations and comparisons with this accessible and flexible  tool called *dadi_pipeline*.
+Perform demographic model optimizations and comparisons with this accessible and flexible  tool called `dadi_pipeline`.

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
 A good resource for all dadi-related questions is the [dadi user group](https://groups.google.com/forum/#!forum/dadi-user).
 Before attempting to use these scripts, read over the user manual for dadi and try running the program with the example files.

-The most current version of this pipeline is designed to run in Python 3 and requires the Python 3 version of dadi (>v2.0).
+The most current version of this pipeline is designed to run in Python 3 and requires the Python 3 version of `dadi` (tested for v2.0.5).
 The pipeline has been tested with Python 3.7.
-If you need to run the pipeline with Python 2 (no longer recommended), you can download and use the [v3.0 release here](https://github.com/dportik/dadi_pipeline/releases/tag/v3.0), but this also requires obtaining an older version of dadi (v1.x).
+If you need to run the pipeline with Python 2, you could download and use the [v3.0 release here](https://github.com/dportik/dadi_pipeline/releases/tag/v3.0), but this also requires obtaining an older version of `dadi` (v1.x).
+For many reasons, this is not recommended, and you should use the most current versions of dadi and `dadi_pipeline`.

 ## **Version** <a name="V"></a>

-**The current version of dadi_pipeline is v3.1.2, and it is compatible with dadi v2.0.5.
-Please ensure you have the latest versions of both dadi_pipeline and dadi installed.**
+**The current version of `dadi_pipeline` is v3.1.2, and it is compatible with `dadi` v2.0.5.
+Please ensure you have the latest versions of both `dadi_pipeline` and `dadi` installed.**

 What's new in version 3.1+?

+Version 3.1.3:
++ Added option to select which optimizer to use.
+Includes the following functions from the `Inferenence.py` module in `dadi`: optimize_log (BFGS method), optimize_log_lbfgsb (L-BFGS-B method), optimize_log_fmin (Nelder-Mead method), and optimize_log_powell (Powell's method).
+For usage details please see section: [Default Optimization Routine Settings](#DOR).

+Version 3.1.2:
++ Issue causing crash when referencing optimized params list is fixed.
+Compatible with `dadi` v2.0.5.

+Version 3.1.1:
++ The 2D island model set has been revised and updated, fixing issues with parameter assignment.

 Version 3.1.0:

-+ All scripts have been upgraded to Python 3 (tested with 3.7), allowing compatibility with dadi v2.
++ **All scripts have been upgraded to Python 3 (tested with 3.7), allowing compatibility with `dadi` v2.**
 + Prints parameter labels and perturbed starting parameters to screen for each replicate.
 This allows quick visual comparisons of the initial and final optimized parameters among replicates.

-Version 3.1.1:
-+ The 2D island model set has been revised and updated, fixing issues with parameter assignment.

-Version 3.1.2:
-+ Issue causing crash when referencing optimized params list is fixed.
-Compatible with dadi v2.0.5.

-Version 3.1.3:
-+ Added option to select which optimizer to use.
-Includes the following functions from the dadi `Inferenence.py` module: optimize_log (BFGS method), optimize_log_lbfgsb (L-BFGS-B method), optimize_log_fmin (Nelder-Mead method), and optimize_log_powell (Powell's method).
-For usage details please see section: [Default Optimization Routine Settings](#DOR).

 ## **Dadi Pipeline Overview** <a name="PO"></a>

-In this main repository of *dadi_pipeline* is a general use script (`dadi_Run_Optimizations.py`) that can be used to run dadi to fit any model on an allele frequency spectrum/joint-site frequency spectrum containing one to three populations.
+In this main repository of `dadi_pipeline` is a general use script (`dadi_Run_Optimizations.py`) that can be used to run dadi to fit any model on an allele frequency spectrum/joint-site frequency spectrum containing one to three populations.
 This script will perform a general optimization routine proposed by [Portik et al. (2017)](https://doi.org/10.1111/mec.14266) and will produce associated output files.
 To use this workflow, you'll need a SNPs input text file to create an allele frequency or joint site frequency spectrum object.
 Alternatively, you can import a frequency spectrum of your own creation, editing the script appropriately (see dadi manual).
-The user will have to edit information about their allele frequency spectrum, and a #************** marks lines in the *dadi_Run_Optimizations.py* that will have to be edited.
+The user will have to edit information about their allele frequency spectrum, and a #************** marks lines in the `dadi_Run_Optimizations.py` that will have to be edited.
 Any custom model can be used, and below are several examples of how to use various arguments to control the model optimizations.

 The `dadi_Run_Optimizations.py` script and `Optimize_Functions.py` script must be in the same working directory to run properly.

 If you'd like to use the optimization routine of this script to analyze larger sets of published 2D or 3D models, please look in the nested repositories ([Two_Population_Pipeline](https://github.com/dportik/dadi_pipeline/tree/master/Two_Population_Pipeline), [Three_Population_Pipeline](https://github.com/dportik/dadi_pipeline/tree/master/Three_Population_Pipeline)).
 These are essentially modified versions of the `dadi_Run_Optimizations.py` script that are designed to perform the optimization routine across the available 2D or 3D models.
-There are a considerable number of 2D models that can be selected from (32), with a fewer number of 3D models (18).
+There are a considerable number of 2D models that can be selected from, and many 3D models too.
 A visual depiction of these models can be found in the [Models_2D.pdf](https://github.com/dportik/dadi_pipeline/blob/master/Two_Population_Pipeline/Models_2D.pdf) and the [Models_3D.pdf](https://github.com/dportik/dadi_pipeline/blob/master/Three_Population_Pipeline/Models_3D.pdf) files.

 If you'd like to assess the goodness of fit for your demographic model, please look in the [Goodness_of_Fit](https://github.com/dportik/dadi_pipeline/tree/master/Goodness_of_Fit) repository.